 National Merit/National Achievement Finalists

 One full-tuition scholarships are available to students who have been named National Merit/National Achievement finalists by the National Merit Corporation.
 Qualified students should submit a copy of their award letter from the National merit Corporation as their application for one of these scholarships by March 1.
 A committee will review each student's application for admission, writing sample and transcript.

 Any National Merit/National Achievement finalist who does not receive one of the full-tuition scholarships may receive a Loyola-sponsored $2,000 scholarship.

 For both scholarships students must name Loyola as their first-choice school with the National Merit Corporation.
 The full-tuition scholarship recipients must maintain a cumulative GPA of 3.4 or higher for renewal.
 Recipients of the $2,000 scholarships must maintain a cumulative GPA of 3.0 or higher.
 Interested candidates should e-mail Edward R. Moore, Scholarship Director, Financial Aid Office at: email@example.com.

 These scholarships are awarded to incoming freshmen of who are fluent in reading and speaking the Polish language.
-All candidates are required to take a fluency examination on Loyola's campus Saturday, April 6, for the upcoming academic year.
+All candidates are required to take a fluency examination on Loyola's campus Saturday, March 28 2015, for the upcoming academic year.
 Scholarship amounts will vary.
 Prospective candidates must be admitted to Loyola by February 1.
 Click here to submit your application for the Plocieniak Scholarship exam.